Living in York

 Property market analysis

-The median property price in York currently stands at £313k, placing it in the affordable segment of the Yorkshire market.
-This is 25% above the Yorkshire average of £251k.
-Over the past twelve months, prices in York have been on an upward trend, with a year-on-year change of +3.5%.
+The median property price in York currently stands at £275k, placing it in the affordable segment of the Yorkshire market.
+This is 13% above the Yorkshire average of £242k.
+Over the past twelve months, prices in York have been broadly flat, with a year-on-year change of -1.7%.

-For context, the most affordable areas in Yorkshire have median prices around £141k, while the most expensive areas reach £411k.
-York sits towards the upper end of this range.
+For context, the most affordable areas in Yorkshire have median prices around £143k, while the most expensive areas reach £375k.
+York sits in the middle of this range.

 What types of property are available?
 At this price level, buyers can access a range of property types including flats, terraced houses, and some semi-detached homes.
 This makes the area attractive to both first-time buyers and young families.